ninchat/ninchat-api/api.md

 - `public` : boolean

 	Channel is open for everyone despite being in a realm.

+- `queue_id` : string

+	The channel was created as a response to a request in this audience queue.

 - `ratelimit` : string (writable by operators)